amolenk/dapr-hands-on/Assignment02/step-by-step.md

 1. Make sure you have docker for desktop running on your machine.

-2. Open a command-shell window.
+2. Open a new command-shell window.

 3. enter the following command: